 Records can be amended or deleted, and myhrtoolkit will perform the necessary housekeeping in the background.

-No. Hours profiles are used for attendance purposes on the ‘Attendance chart’.
+No. Hours profiles are used for attendance purposes on the Calendar.
 They are stored, and are used, separately from Hours status, which is used for pro rata calculations of pay and holiday.
 You can safely modify either for any employee independently of each other.

 Note – when using ‘Applying hours worked profiles,’ you cannot assign a profile to variable hours employees, as work profiles define standard weekly work patterns.

-myhrtoolkit allows you to record employee FTE salary, Part-time percentage is then taken into consideration to calculate an employee’s actual salary.
+Myhrtoolkit allows you to record employee full-time equivalent (FTE) salary.
+Part-time percentage is then taken into consideration to calculate an employee’s actual salary.

 An employee’s salary can be reached either by navigating to: